 The worker's compensation claim must have been accepted by the insurer for the injury or condition being treated.
-If the application for compensation is pending or has been rejected, the responsibility for payment for any services provided is a matter between the provider and the worker (or the employer, where services have been requested by a Rehabilitation and Return to Work Coordinator).
-For primary and/or secondary work-related psychological injuries or conditions, a patient can access early psychological support services while the claim is being assessed.
-Prior approval from the insurer is needed for early access.
+If the application for compensation is pending or has been rejected, the responsibility for payment for any services provided is a matter between the practitioner and the worker (or the employer, where services have been requested by a Rehabilitation and Return to Work Coordinator).